 Chances are you’ll wonder, “how much does it cost to ship a package?”
 While this is an important question, it’s not the only one you should consider.
 It’s also important to pay attention to the actual packaging process to ensure that your candy stays safe.

-Using candy boxes, candy pads, inserts, and similar eCommerce packaging will work wonders at helping protect your candy.
-It’s best to choose candy boxes and similar accessories that are food-safe and help you stay organized.
+Using candy boxes, candy pads, inserts, and similar sustainable eCommerce packaging will work wonders at helping protect your candy.
+It’s best to choose candy boxes and similar accessories that comply with food safety system requirements and help you stay organized.
 Be sure to also look into how to measure a box for shipping.

 Candy items–such as chocolate–are delicate, which is why you should always prioritize safety.
 To do this, choose a sturdy shipping box large enough to support your items, use cushioning, and include a cooling pack.